dstmodders/mod-sdk/readme/01-usage.md

 However, you can download the latest release from the [Releases][] page, or clone the repository to add it manually.

-_**NB!** Keep in mind, that your mod SDK path must be unique to avoid having conflicts with another mod which may be using the same SDK.
-It's a good practice in general to eliminate potential override conflicts.
-For example, you should always put your code into a unique subdirectory within your mod scrips:_
+_**NB!** Keep in mind that your mod SDK path must be unique to avoid having conflicts with another mod which may use the same SDK.
+It's a good practice to eliminate potential override conflicts.
+For example, always put your code into a unique subdirectory within your mod scrips:_ `scripts/<your subdirectory>/`
-`scripts/<your subdirectory>/`

 ## Step 2.
 Load

-The next step after successful installation is to load it.
-For this you'll need to require it as any other Lua module and load it by calling the corresponding `SDK.Load()` function.
+The next step after a successful installation is to load it.
+For this you must require it as any other Lua module and load it by calling the corresponding `SDK.Load()` function.

 ```lua
 local SDK = require "<your subdirectory>/sdk/sdk/sdk"
 SDK.Load(env, "<your subdirectory>/sdk")
 ```